Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

 \subsection{Computable Real Numbers}

-Next, we want to define what it means for a real number to be computable.
+Our next aim is to define what it means for a real number to be computable.
 Intuitively, a computable real number is one which can be effectively approximated to any desired degree of precision by a Turing machine given in advance.
-As there are only countably many Turing machines, there also can only exist countably many computable real numbers.
-However, any rational number is automatically computable and we can consider computable sequences of rational numbers which will be used to establish computability of a real number.
+There are only countably many Turing machines so that only countably many computable real numbers exist.
+Any rational number is automatically computable and we can characterize computable sequences of rational numbers.